Mohammad Daoud Khan: Royal Prime Minister

 In 1961, as a result of his policies and support to militias in areas along the Durand Line, Pakistan closed its borders with Afghanistan and the latter severed ties, causing an economic crisis and greater dependence on the USSR.
 The USSR became Afghanistan's principal trading partner.
 Within a few months, the USSR sent jet airplanes, tanks, heavy and light artillery, for a heavily discounted price tag of $25 million, to Afghanistan.
+That same year he attended the 1st Summit of the Non-Aligned Movement in Belgrade making Afghanistan one of the founding members of the Non-Aligned Movement.

 As a result of continued resentment against Daoud's autocratic rule, close ties with the USSR and economic downturn because of the blockade imposed by Pakistan, Daoud Khan was asked to resign.
-Instead of resigning, Daoud Khan requested King Zahir Shah to approve new 'one-party constitution' proposed by him which would in turn increase Daoud Khan’s already considerable power.
+Instead of resigning, Daoud Khan requested King Zahir Shah to approve new 'one-party constitution' proposed by him which would in turn increase Daoud Khan's already considerable power.
 Upon rejection, Daoud Khan angrily resigned.

 The crisis was finally resolved with his forced resignation in March 1963 and the re-opening of the border in May.
 Pakistan continued to remain suspicious of Afghan intentions and Daoud's policy left a negative impression in the eyes of many Tajiks who felt they were being disenfranchised for the sake of Pashtun nationalism.
 He was succeeded by Mohammad Yusuf.

-In 1964, King Zahir Shah introduced a new constitution, for the first time excluding all members of the Royal Family from the Council of Ministers.
+In 1964, King Zahir Shah introduced a new constitution, for the first time excluding all members of the royal family from the Council of Ministers.
 Khan had already stepped down.
-In addition to having been Prime Minister, he had also held the portfolios of Minister of Defense and Minister of Planning until 1963.
+In addition to having been prime minister, he had also held the portfolios of Minister of Defense and Minister of Planning until 1963.